united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/monitoring.md

 ```

 {{% notice info %}}
-The kafka topic and key depend on the configured merge point, read more about it
+The Kafka topic and key depend on the configured merge point, read more about it
 [here](/docs/production-guide/administration/normalize-kafka-topics).
 {{% /notice %}}